 A spinal headache, also known as a postdural puncture headache, is when there was a complication of the needle being inserted into the subarachnoid space through the dural sac.
 When epidurals are administered incorrectly, one outcome could be a spinal headache.
 One mom shared, ” I wish I had known that they could incorrectly administer an epidural resulting in getting a postdural headache that lasted a week (with a new baby).
 The worst.”
 Many women reported the same thing.
 Another mom said, “The epidural helped so much, but I think I got migraines for the whole year after.”
 Even my own cousin reported having a spinal headache for a year after her third child’s birth.
 She said that it was awful.

 31. “I wish I had known that it would cause me to have back pain forever.”

-Seven different women in our group reported still having backpain after receiving an epidural.
-One said, “I wish that I had known that my back would NEVER be the same, it hurts constantly.”
-Some women do report back pain at or around the area where they received an epidural even years later.
+Seven different women in our group reported still having back pain after receiving an epidural.
+One said, “I wish that I had known that my back would NEVER be the same.
+It hurts constantly.”
+Some women report back pain at or around the area where they received an epidural even years later.
 This is rare but can happen.

 32. “I wish I had known that it could cause permanent nerve damage.”

 “I couldn’t even lift my legs to go upstairs for months after my son was born.
 Like the connection from my brain to my legs just wasn’t there.
 It was so weird!
 He’s 3.5 now, and my back and leg pain is still awful,” one mom shared.

 “I wish I had known the long-term effects if your epidural goes wrong.
 I had to have two with my first son because the first didn’t work, and I ended up having nerve damage for a long time after that (I’m talking months).
 To this day, I still get back pain daily and relate it to when I got the epidural,” another mom explained.